-- Continuing to develop the Triple R deposit towards the feasibility stage; - Improving and de-risking the strong economic parameters of the Triple R deposit (as defined by the 2015 Preliminary Economic Assessment ("PEA") study) by work designed to further increase the certainty of the resource and viability of mine design in addition to expanding the overall footprint of the Triple R deposit, discovering and/or defining new mineralization; and - Following up on high-priority regional exploration targets with the goal of making new uranium discoveries.
+- Continuing to develop the Triple R deposit towards the feasibility stage; - Improving and de-risking the strong economic parameters of the Triple R deposit (as defined by the 2019 prefeasibility study) by work designed to further increase the certainty of the resource and viability of mine design in addition to expanding the overall footprint of the Triple R deposit, discovering and/or defining new mineralization; and - Following up on high-priority regional exploration targets with the goal of making new uranium discoveries.

-Summary of significant exploration and development accomplishments for the three month period ended March 31, 2019 and subsequent
+Summary of significant exploration and development accomplishments for the three month period ended June 30, 2019 and subsequent

-On April 15, 2019, the Company announced results of a Prefeasibility Study (the "PFS") conducted by Roscoe Postle Associates Inc. ("RPA") and first-time estimate of Mineral Reserves for its' Patterson Lake South property in Canada's Athabasca Basin region.
+On May 30, 2019, the Company SEDAR filed a NI 43-101 technical report titled "Technical Report on the Pre-Feasibility Study of the Patterson Lake South Property, Northern Saskatchewan, Canada."
+The Prefeasibility Study ("PFS") was conducted by Roscoe Postle Associates Inc. ("RPA") and included a first-time estimate of Mineral Reserves for the Triple R deposit at its' Patterson Lake South property in Canada's Athabasca Basin region.
 With an estimated OPEX of just US\$6.77/lb U3O8 and an IRR (pre-tax) of 29%, the PFS further enhances the potential for highly-economic production at PLS.
 In addition, with the R780E zone still open at depth and along plunge to the east and the recently discovered high-grade mineralized zones along strike to the west and east (R1515W, R840W and R1620E zones) yet to be included in the reserve mine plan, there is clear upside for expanding the resource base and mine life and further improving the economics.
-The PFS is based on an open pit / underground hybrid operation and the Company is also progressing a PEA-level underground-only alternate scenario that indicates potential for improved economics.
+The PFS is based on an open pit / underground hybrid operation and the Company is also progressing a PEA-level underground-only alternate scenario that indicates potential for improved economics to a PFS level.
 Highlights of the PFS can be found under the heading "PLS Prefeasibility Study highlights" on page 3.